Peter Burton

 Peter Ray Burton (4 April 1921 – 21 November 1989) was an English film and television actor.

 Early life

 Peter Ray Burton, was born in Bromley, Kent, to Frederick Ray Burton and Gladys Maude (née Frazer).

 Career

-He is perhaps best known for playing Major Boothroyd in the first James Bond film, Dr. No (1962).
-Burton made two uncredited reappearances in Bond films, first as an RAF officer in Thunderball (1965) and later as a secret agent in the satirical Casino Royale.
+Burton played Major Boothroyd in the first James Bond film, Dr. No (1962).
+He made two uncredited reappearances in Bond films, first as an RAF officer in Thunderball (1965) and later as a secret agent in the satirical Casino Royale.

 In The Scarlet and the Black, the 1983 made-for-television docudrama concerning British, Irish, and U.S. counterintelligence agents working to rescue c.
 4,000 Allied prisoners-of-war from Nazi deportation, Burton played the role of English aristocrat and British diplomat D'Arcy Godolphin Osborne, the 12th (and last) Duke of Leeds.

 Burton guest starred in a number of television shows, including The Avengers, The Saint, Return of the Saint and UFO.